 The timing of the article is impeccable.
 Yesterday at the Hutchins Center on Fiscal and Monetary Policy there was a meeting which included 8 members from the Federal Reserve, various R3 members.
 R3 is a consortium of 42 banks that Mike Hearn now works for setting up their own Blockchain system (I wonder if he was already in discussions with them while working on his Bitcoin takeover with XT).
 When one of the R3 members was speaking, he made an interesting remark: “I don’t know what time it is, but any minute now there will be a New York Times article saying Mike Hearn broke up with Bitcoin and called it a failed experiment.”
 A remarkably accurate prediction, even getting the wording correct!
 The article was indeed published during the meeting.

 How interesting that the New York Times article was published during an industry and policy panel talking about Bitcoin.
 During this panel discussion, which was attended to and viewed by numerous financial industry heavy-hitters and traders, we’re all learning all about Bitcoin and the Blockchain, many for the first time.
 The second they get out of the meeting and google anything at all about Bitcoin, they’ll be inundated with the latest news articles saying a “key” bitcoin developer (now go and see how many lines of code he actually wrote) is saying Bitcoin has failed.
 Couldn’t have timed it any better.

 There’s also more to it than this from a broader intelligence and banking industry perspective, but I don’t have time to write an essay.
 If you want a foundational understanding of what’s happening you might want to start by having a read of Pieter Hintjens’ book: Culture and Empire.

 I’m not going to give investment advice, and even if I did you definitely shouldn’t listen to me.
-But as a disclaimer, but I’m guessing the price will drop from the current $430 to maybe $360 and then come stuttering back up with growing confidence to a new normal of $450 before continue to slowly trend upwards to $1000 at the end of this year.
+But as a disclaimer, but I’m guessing the price will simply falter for a month as all the fresh blood recoils in shock, but then it come stuttering back up with growing confidence and resume it’s trend upwards to $1000 at the end of this year.